sightsdev/sights/README.md

 ### `cameras`

 For each camera, if the `enabled` option is set, it will be shown on the interface.
-The port that the interface will attempt to load the camera stream from is defined in the `port` option.
+The URL that the interface will attempt to load the camera stream from is defined in the `id` option.
 Note that these settings don't modify the Motion settings, and are meant to be set to whatever has been set in the relevant Motion config files.

 ### `sensors`